Higgs-Boson Masses and Mixings in the MSSM with CP Violation and Heavy SUSY Particles: Introduction

-The particular theory we wish to explore in this work is the MSSM with complex parameters where the SUSY particles and light Higgs bosons are heavy.
+The particular theory we wish to explore in this work is the MSSM with complex parameters where the SUSY particles are heavy and the additional Higgs bosons have masses at an intermediate scale.
 In addition to studying the mass of the lightest neutral Higgs boson in this scenario, we analyze the size of this boson's CP-odd component, which is induced by quantum corrections in the presence of complex parameters of the high-energy theory.
 We also look into the mixing and masses of the heavy Higgs bosons.
 For this, we assume a type-III complex 2HDM as the low-energy effective theory, where both Higgs doublets can couple to up- as well as down-type fermions and use different approaches to connect to the Standard Model.
+For vanishing bottom-Yukawa couplings, these results are implemented in FeynHiggs as the EFT part of the hybrid result discussed in Ref.~\cite{Bahl:2020mjy}, additionally improved by gauge-coupling and two-loop contributions in the matching conditions using results from Refs.~\cite{Bahl:2020tuq, Lee:2015uza} (see also Ref.~\cite{Bahl:2020jaq} for two-loop corrections).

 Other studies of a CP-violating MSSM have been done.
 The scan of the phenomenological MSSM in Ref.~\cite{Arbey:2014msa} did not find a measurable size of the CP-odd component of the lightest Higgs boson, while the study presented in Ref.~\cite{Li:2015yla} found some more promising results with some scenarios that could be measurable at least at future runs of the LHC.
 In Ref.~\cite{Carena:2015uoe} a scenario with heavy superpartners has been explored using complex MSSM parameters to include CP-violating effects, taking into account the finding of Ref.~\cite{Lee:2015uza}.